Washingtonville Central School District: History

+By 2018, Washingtonville was one of only five of the 726 school districts in the state which still did not provide full-day kindergarten.
+Full-day kindergarten was instituted at the start of the 2019–20 school year.

 The Washingtonville Central School building later became the high school building and, until the 1990s, served as Washingtonville Junior High School.
 Little Britain Elementary School used to belong to Stewart Air Force Base and was only for children of parents in the military.
 The base is still active today.
 The high school has undergone several renovations, the last completed in January 2007 and in addition to adding on classrooms, added on three computer labs including a Mac lab.